-ACGT has committed that, as of April 30, 2022 and 2021, 100% of restricted contributions and special events revenues, unless otherwise noted by the donor, will be used to fund research grants and awards, and have been recorded as net assets with donor restrictions.
+ACGT has committed that, as of April 30, 2023 and 2022, 100% of restricted contributions and net special events revenues, unless otherwise noted by the donor, will be used to fund research grants and awards, and have been recorded as net assets with donor restrictions.
 Income from investments, including realized and unrealized gains and losses, dividends, and interest, are reported as increases (or decreases) in net assets without donor restrictions unless their use is restricted by explicit donor or grantor-imposed restrictions or by law.

-Direct fundraising expenses amounted to \$99,777 and \$155,950 for the years ended April 30, 2022 and 2021, respectively.
-In addition, fundraising expenses included in contributed services amounted to \$142,629 and \$149,740 for the years ended April 30, 2022 and 2021, respectively.
+Direct fundraising expenses amounted to \$82,379 and \$99,777 for the years ended April 30, 2023 and 2022, respectively.
+In addition, fundraising expenses included in contributed services amounted to \$139,174 and \$142,629 for the years ended April 30, 2023 and 2022, respectively.